4d/docs/docs/Concepts/arrays.md

 An array always has an element zero.
 While element zero is not shown when an array supports a form object, there is no restriction(*) in using it with the language.

-Here is another example: you want to execute an action only when you click on an element other than the previously selected element.
-To do this, you must keep track of each selected element.
-One way to do this is to use a process variable in which you maintain the element number of the selected element.
-Another way is to use the element zero of the array:
+Here is another example: you want to initialize a form object with a text value but without settinf a default value.
+You can use the element zero of the array:

 ```4d
-  // atNames scrollable area object method
+  // method for a combo box or drop-down list
+  // bound to atName variable array
  Case of
     :(Form event code=On Load)
   // Initialize the array (as shown further above)
-       ARRAY TEXT(atNames;5)
-  // ...
-  // Initialize the element zero with the number
+  // But use the element zero
-  // of the current selected element in its string form
-  // Here you start with no selected element
-       atNames{0}:="0"

-    :(Form event code=On Unload)
+		ARRAY TEXT(atName;5)
+		atName{0}:=Please select an item"
+		atName{1}:="Text1"
+		atName{2}:="Text2"
+		atName{3}:="Text3"
+		atName{4}:="Text4"
+		atName{5}:="Text5"
-  // We no longer need the array
+	// Position the array to element 0
-       CLEAR VARIABLE(atNames)

-    :(Form event code=On Clicked)
-       If(atNames#0)
-          If(atNames#Num(atNames{0}))
-             vtInfo:="You clicked on: "+atNames{atNames}+" and it was not selected before."
-             atNames{0}:=String(atNames)
-          End if
-       End if
-    :(Form event code=On Double Clicked)
-       If(atNames#0)
-          ALERT("You double clicked on: "+atNames{atNames})
-       End if
+  		atName:=0
  End case
 ```